dfilion/gannotate/README.md

 ## Common error messages

-### `2017/10/09 16:02:59 unable to parse authentication credentials`
+### `unable to parse authentication credentials`

-The InfluxDB server uses authentication and none was provided.
+The InfluxDB server is configured to use authentication and none was provided.
 Call `gannotate` with the `-U` and `-P` options.

-### `2017/10/09 16:03:22 authorization failed`
+### `authorization failed`

 The InfluxDB server uses authentication and the provided username and/or password were incorrect.

 ## Configuring Grafana